terrytaylorbonn/rtd-tutorial/docs/source/index.rst

 Zip tie AI docs
 ===============

-This is the documentation website for the **Ziptie AI** drone project (a work in progress).
+This is the documentation website for the **Ziptie AI** drone project.

-This site mimics the structure and content of the wiki pages, but in an easier to read format (the wiki pages are my working documents).
+This site is a work in progress.
+As of 24.0503, the site basically mimics the structure and content of the wiki pages, but in an easier to read format.
+I will gradually fill this site with more detailed information gleaned from the docx's (word files) on my Gdrive.

 ..
 Check out the :doc:`usage` section for further information.